-Board diversity
+Board Diversity

-In August, 2018, we revised our board diversity policy to adopt an objective for attaining at least 30% female members on the board within 3-5 years from August, 2018.
-The board diversity policy also provides that the governance and nominating committee, in identifying candidates for appointment as board members, should specifically consider the benefits of diversity, in order to maintain an optimum mix of skills, knowledge, experience, education, gender, age, ethnicity and geographic locations on the board.
-The governance and nominating committee will monitor the implementation of the board diversity policy and will report on the progress made towards achieving these measurable objectives to the board and in the information circular.
-The governance and nominating committee will continue to review the objectives set out in the board diversity policy and may recommend changes or additional measurable objectives from time to time.
+In August 2018, we revised our board diversity policy to include measurable objectives for attaining at least 30% female members on the board within 3-5 years from August 2018.
+In August 2019, we further revised our board diversity policy to specifically include consideration of individuals from the other designated groups(2).
+We have not yet adopted any targets or measurable objectives with respect to these additional designated groups(2) as we have only started to collect the associated data through voluntary disclosures.
+Despite not having such targets at this time, the board diversity policy does provide that the governance and nominating committee in identifying candidates for appointment as board members will consider candidates on merit with regard to the benefits of diversity, in order to maintain an optimum mix of skills, knowledge, experience, education, age, ethnicity, geographic locations and representation of persons within the designated groups on the board.
+The governance and nominating committee will monitor the implementation of the board diversity policy and will report on the progress made towards achieving the measurable objectives to the board and in our information circular.
+The governance and nominating committee will continue to review the objectives set out in the board diversity policy and may recommend changes or additional measurable objectives.
+With the exception of gender where 22.2% of our board members are female, none of the nominated directors belong to any of the other designated groups at this time.